Second Trimester Diet and Nutrition

 Weight gain in your second trimester will be more than your first trimester.
 You will gain between 1 to 2 pounds every week.
 The weight gained does not go to the baby alone.
-It adds to the breast tissue, increase in the fluid content, increase in the amniotic fluid around the baby, increase in the placenta growth and uterus muscles and extra store of fat and protein in the body also result in weight gain during the second trimester.
+It adds to the breast tissue, and increase in the fluid content and the amniotic fluid around the baby.
+The growth of the placenta and the uterus muscles, and extra storage of fat and protein in the body also result in weight gain during the second trimester.

 In the second trimester, nausea stops, and you are in a happy place because the baby is also not big enough to put pressure on your organs.
-However excess weight gain can cause complications during delivery.
+However, excess weight gain can cause complications during delivery.

 Foods to Avoid

 The second-trimester pregnancy diet is important.
-However, it is equally important to limit the intake, and avoid certain kind of food during the 6th and 14th week of pregnancy diet.
+However, it is equally important to limit the intake and avoid certain kinds of food during the 6th and 14th week of pregnancy diet.
 Here are some of them:

 - Raw and uncooked meat should be avoided due to the risk of contamination with bacteria, salmonella and toxoplasmosis.

 - Fish containing high levels of mercury or other pollutants should be avoided.
-Mercury delays development of the brain.
+Mercury delays the development of the brain.

 - Consumption of raw eggs should be avoided during pregnancy because of the exposure to salmonella.

 - Some types of imported soft cheese contain listeria which should be avoided.

 - Milk, which is unpasteurized, may also contain listeria and should be avoided.

 - Caffeine intake during pregnancy can be done in moderation.

 - Alcohol should be completely avoided during this time.

-- Vegetables and fruits which are unwashed are not safe for consumption as they may be contaminated with bacteria, such as toxoplasma, which can pose hazardous for both the mother and baby.
+- Unwashed vegetables and fruits are not safe for consumption as they may be contaminated with bacteria, such as toxoplasma, which can be hazardous for both the mother and baby.